AmyHudson/wind-midge-dispersal/README.md

 VS infection was reported on June 1 in Kansas.
 We examined the backwards wind trajectories (from the NCEP reanalysis product) for 6-20 days before the reported VS occurance to account for both a delay in reporting as well as time for an infected vector to bite the animal and the animal to show symptoms.
 05/12 (light trajectories) to 05/26 (dark) where every node is the air parcel location every 2 hours up to 120 hours (5 days).
 We also subset the temperature ≥ 10 °C. We explored at different heights in the atmosphere as identified by previous literature (some based on finding insects at that height).

 We found it was most likely that the Kansas expansion, if dispersed by wind, was from the Texas or New Mexico regions based on the prevailing winds and locations where there may have been enough infected insect vectors.
-We could also examine lower heights.
+We could also examine lower heights- in 2019 there was a case in eastern Kansas and could have potentially spread via wind at lower altitudes, or black fly flight along water channels.

 ![](/figures/vs_wind_2020.png)